michaellihs/golab/doc/golab_user_ssh-keys_delete.md

-## golab user ssh-keys add
+## golab user ssh-keys delete

-Add SSH key
+Delete SSH key

 ### Synopsis

-Creates a new key (owned by the currently authenticated user, if no user id was given)
+If no user id is given, deletes key owned by currently authenticated user.
+If a user id is given, deletes key owned by specified user.
+Available only for admins.

 ```
-golab user ssh-keys add
+golab user ssh-keys delete
 ```

 ### Options

 ```
-  -k, --key string     (mandatory) public ssh key
+  -k, --key_id int   (optional) id of ssh key to be deleted
-  -t, --title string   (mandatory) title for ssh public key
-  -u, --user int       (optional) id of user to add key for
+  -u, --user int     (optional) id of user to delete key for
 ```

 ### Options inherited from parent commands